 once the warm-up period is over.

 Now that the Service Manager is fully configured, the final installation task is to install a single 3.0 Agent on each physical host that you want to include in your 3.0 test.
 New in 3.0, for each Agent you install, you can configure it to monitor its host (only) or optionally also configure it to monitor a MySQL Instance at install time.
 Whichever you choose, the Agent continuously detects and reports to the UI any unmonitored Instances it discovers whether they were present when you installed or start up in future.
 If you have multiple MySQL Instances running on a single host, you will use a single 3.0 Agent to monitor them all.

-When you are done testing and are ready to deploy 3.0 as your production monitoring system, you have a couple of choices depending on how large your installation is, and whether you intend to keep running the 2.3 Monitor once 3.0 is deployed.
+When you are finished testing and are ready to deploy 3.0 as your production monitoring system, you have a couple of choices depending on how large your installation is, and whether you intend to keep running the 2.3 Monitor once 3.0 is deployed.

 If you have already installed, customized and tuned your 3.0 test installation, you may want to simply convert it into your production monitoring system by upgrading any remaining 2.3 Agents to 3.0 and re-directing them to the 3.0 Service Manager.
 See the "Upgrading Agents to 3.0" section below for how to do so safely.
 You can then leave the 2.3 Monitor running indefinitely to view historical graph and Events data, or you can uninstall it and reclaim the disk space.
 Make sure to disable notifications if you intend to continue using it to view past monitoring data.